annotorious/annotorious-v1/readme.md

     },

     popup: { //properties for popup GUI widget
-        extraFields: undefined //add many fields to the annotation popup GUI widget.
-Show 'ExtraFields' section for more },
+        extraFields: undefined, //add many fields to the annotation popup GUI widget.
+Show 'ExtraFields' section for more
+        showMoveButton: true, //if false, not show the move button
+        showRotateButton: true //if false, not show the rotate button },

     shapeStyle: { //global style